mattc8818/Clipper/README.md

         String sequence[] = {"e1", "e2", "e3", "e4", "e5", "e6", "e7", "e8"};

-        AudioInputStream test = amen.stitch(sequence, false);
+        AudioInputStream sequencedAIS = amen.stitch(sequence, false);
       }
     }

 The Clipper object amen is initialized with a title, sample filepath, and an output filepath, if needed.
 The sequence[] string array is used to sequence the sample.
+If the constructor boolean for stitch is set to true, Clipper will create write a file of given sequence.

 Sequence arrays must have at least two clips, and less than 12.
 The sequence inputs are simple: